effyli/TableSwift/README.md

 ## Interface Overview
 The TableSwift interface is a human-in-the-loop solution for wrangling csv files.
-The interface runs on Docker, so to start up the project run the following command from the main folder:
+The interface runs on Docker, so after setting up the .env file in the backend folder, the project starts up by running the following command from the main folder:

 ```docker-compose up -d --build```